Representative endowments and uniform Gini orderings of multi-attribute welfare: Convex compacts and representative endowments

-When the data is transformed by a positive affine-linear transformation, the convex representative endowment alters in the same way: \begin{proposition} Consider an $m\times d$ matrix $A$, $A\ge 0$, and $\bmb\in \IR^m$.
+\end{theorem} The inclusion of CREs is equivalent to uniform Gini dominance.
+Particularly in dimensions two and three this allows for a visual assessment of the ordering.
+When the data is transformed by a positive affine-linear transformation, the convex representative endowment alters in the same way: \begin{prop} Consider an $m\times d$ matrix $A$, $A\ge 0$, and $\bmb\in \IR^m$.
 Then

-\end{proposition} For all proofs, see Appendix A. Note that the Proposition holds for any non-negative matrix $A$, particularly for any projection matrix.
-We get: \begin{corollary} The convex representative endowment of a $d$-variate distribution restricted to attributes $j\in J\subset \{1,2,\dots, d\}$ equals the projection of the $d$-variate convex representative endowment to the subspace having indices $j\in J$. \end{corollary}
+\end{prop} For proof, see Appendix A. As Proposition \ref{affinetransform} holds for a diagonal matrix having positive entries in the diagonal, we get: \begin{corollary} The CRE as well as the PRE of a $d$-variate distribution are translation and multivariate scale equivariant. \end{corollary} Further, with a projection matrix $A_J$, yielding $\bmX_J$ and $\bmY_J$, conclude: \begin{corollary} The CRE of a $d$-variate distribution restricted to attributes $j\in J\subseteq \{1,2,\dots, d\}$ equals the projection of the $d$-variate convex representative endowment to the subspace having indices $j\in J$.
+The same holds for the PREs. \end{corollary} From Corollary \ref{projection} it is also clear that uniform Gini dominance persists if some of the attributes are dropped: \begin{corollary} For any $v\in V_{conc}$